2023 Ultimate Wheelchair Ramp Guide

 To get an exact price for the installation of a ramp, please contact us to set up your FREE in-home evaluation.

 For a modular ramp made of aluminum metal, you can expect to pay somewhere between $1,000 and can exceed $10,000, depending on the amount of material (metal) required and the complexity of the installation area.
 The material cost of metals continues to get more expensive each year, so NOW is always going to be the best time to install a ramp.

 Wood Ramp Pricing

 Wood, like metal, is a natural resource that is also increasing in cost each year.
 One can expect to pay from about $2,000 to above $10,000+ for a wooden wheelchair ramp.
 For a more accurate estimate on a handicap ramp made of wood, it's best to contact us to get an evaluation of the installation area to ensure the most accurate price.

 Concrete Ramp Pricing

 For a handicap ramp made of concrete, which is considered a more permanent installation.
 Concrete ramps range in cost from about $2,000 to above $10,000+.
 Contact us to get a custom concrete ramp evaluation.

 Wheelchair Ramp Warranty

-Warranties on modular wheelchair ramps made by EZ-Access are lifetime.
-Warranty coverage on other types of wheelchair ramps will vary depending on the actual wheelchair ramp product model.
+Warranties on modular aluminum wheelchair ramps made by EZ-ACCESS are lifetime.
+Warranty coverage on other types of wheelchair ramps will vary depending on the actual wheelchair ramp product model selected.

 How Do I Pay for a Wheelchair Ramp?